randomnoun/yaml-combine-maven-plugin/README.md

       /thing:
         $ref: 'paths.yaml#/paths/%2Fthing

-To make references more readable, you can add '#' characters inside the reference which toggles how '/' characters are interpretted ( either '/' as JSON-Pointer separators, or '/' as characters within a YAML key ).
+To make references more readable, you can add '#' characters inside the reference.
+Each '#' character toggles how '/' characters are interpretted, either '/' as JSON-Pointer separators, or '/' as characters within a YAML key.

 e.g.